 Our equity in the net income/(loss) from our animation joint venture is charged to other expense.
 Operations of the joint venture commenced in the fourth quarter of 2010.
-Accordingly, there was no activity in the first quarter of 2010.
+Accordingly, there was no activity in the three months ended September 30, 2010.
+There was nominal activity in the three months ended September 30, 2011.